 After the late drop deadline, students may drop a course by the final drop deadline.
 Courses dropped after the late drop deadline but prior to the final drop deadline (in the eleventh week of classes, coinciding with the Pass/D/Fail deadline) will be recorded on the transcript with the notation "W" (withdrawn).
 The W is a permanent mark and will remain on the transcript even if the student repeats the course.
 Students are charged full tuition for individual courses from which they selectively withdraw.
-An Add/Drop form must be completed by the student and signed by his or her GS advisor by the specified final drop deadline.
+The Registration Adjustment form (https://gs.columbia.edu/gs-student-forms) must be completed by the student and signed by his or her GS advisor by the specified final drop deadline.